aspose-slides/Aspose.Slides-Documentation/nodejs-java/getting-started/installation/_index.md

 Aspose.Slides for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where `Node.js` and `node-java` bridge are installed.

-## Install from NPM
+## **Install from NPM**

-You can easily use Aspose.Slides for Node.js via Java from [NPM](https://www.npmjs.com/) with the following command.
+You can easily install Aspose.Slides for Node.js via Java from [NPM](https://www.npmjs.com/) through this command:
 ```
 $ npm install aspose.slides.via.java
 ```
-If you encounter any problems during the installation process, please refer to https://www.npmjs.com/package/java.
+If you encounter any problem during the installation process, please refer to https://www.npmjs.com/package/java.

-Install from ZIP archive.
+## **Install from ZIP archive**

-To install and use Aspose.Slides for Node.js via Java from a ZIP archive, follow the following instructions:
+To install and use Aspose.Slides for Node.js via Java from a ZIP archive, follow these instructions instead:

-## Windows
+### **Windows**

 1. Install JDK8 and configure `JAVA_HOME` environment variable.
 1. Install Node.js (https://nodejs.org/en/download/) and add node.exe to `PATH`.
 1. Install node-gyp.
 1. Install Windows Build Tools.
-1. Install [`node-java`](https://www.npmjs.com/package/java) bridge and run below commands @ command prompt as an administrator:
+1. Install [`node-java`](https://www.npmjs.com/package/java) bridge and run these commands in Command Prompt as an administrator:
 ```
 $ mkdir aspose.slides.nodejs